Updated April 2026

 Q8: How long should you run the KLOW Stack?

-4-6 weeks is common, with 8-12 week extended options and off-periods afterward; GHK-Cu cycling usually sets upper duration.
+Common planning is 4-6 weeks on with 2-4 weeks off, with 8-12 week extended options in selected cases.
+GHK-Cu cycling usually sets the upper duration.

 Q9: Should you use separate vials or the pre-blended KLOW vial?

-Separate vials are preferred when you need independent dose control or oral-hybrid variants; pre-blends are preferred when convenience is the primary goal.
+Separate vials are preferred when you need independent dose control or oral-hybrid variants with BPC-157 and KPV.
+A pre-blended KLOW vial is preferred when convenience is the primary goal, but it locks the ratio between GHK-Cu, KPV, BPC-157, and TB-500.

 Q10: Can any KLOW components be taken orally?